learn-co-curriculum/dsc-parallel-and-distributed-computing-with-mapreduce/README.md

-# Parallel and Distributed Computing with Map-Reduce
+# Parallel and Distributed Computing with MapReduce

 ## Introduction